 The Photo

-The NASA satellite image below appeared in the August 2012 U.S. Geological Survey report that confirmed the loss of trapping capacity in the Conowingo Dam reservoir, and has since served as a calling card for the Coalition.
-We added the Maryland county jurisdictional boundaries.
+The NASA satellite image shown below appeared in an August 2012 U.S. Geological Survey report documenting the loss of sediment trapping capacity in the Conowingo Dam reservoir.
+The image has since been used by the Coalition as a visual reference to illustrate the downstream extent of sediment transport during major storm events.
+Maryland county jurisdictional boundaries have been added for contextual reference.

 ASA MODIS photograph from the Terra satellite, September 13, 2011, showing sediment plume extending to near the mouth of the Potomac River, a distance of about 100 miles.
 (County lines added by Clean Chesapeake Coalition.)

-There are some staggering numbers behind the photograph of the 100-mile long sediment plume emanating from the Conowingo Dam a few days after Tropical Storm Lee in September 2011.
+The photograph of the approximately 100-mile sediment plume extending from the Conowingo Dam following Tropical Storm Lee in September 2011 illustrates the scale of sediment transport associated with extreme storm events.

-Estimated amounts transported into the Bay during this single storm event are shown below:
+Estimated quantities of sediment and nutrients transported into the Chesapeake Bay during this single event are summarized below:

 *According to the U.S. Geological Survey